 If you have psoriatic arthritis with moderate to severe plaque psoriasis:

 To start, your doctor will prescribe 5 weekly doses followed by one dose a month.* The recommended dose is 300 mg, which is taken as two (2) 150-mg injections under the skin.
+For some people, a dose of 150 mg may be acceptable.

 If you have psoriatic arthritis with mild or no plaque psoriasis: